Colleges by Location

 Student Population Diversity

 Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
-A heterogeneous student body brings together individuals from different backgrounds, experiences, and perspectives.
-Find out more about different ethnic groups you can meet at University of Massachusetts Boston.
+A diverse student body brings together individuals from different backgrounds, experiences, and perspectives.
+Discover more about the many ethnic communities that go to this school.

-In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 1,873, while the number of African American students was 2,104.
-2,282 undergrads at this school identified as Hispanic/Latino and 448 identified with more than one race.
-The school also had 5 students who declared as Native Hawaiian or other Pacific Islander, as well as 7 American Indian or Alaska Native students.
-There were also 425 students whose ethnicity is unknown.
+This school had 1,929 Asian students and 2,116 Afro-American students in 2024.
+2,327 students at this school declared as Hispanic/Latino and 478 identified with more than one race.
+The school also had 6 students who identified as Native Hawaiian or other Pacific Islander, as well as 12 American Indian or Alaska Native students.
+There were also 397 students whose ethnicity is unknown.

 Cost